Ettore Sottsass: Memphis Group

-With the rise of new groups (Global tools, Archizoom, Superstudio, UFO, Zzigurat, 9999...) the handmade appeared suddenly as the new game for experimentation, a lot of these new groups playing in this new/old path to renew creation.
-In October 1980, Sottsass was confronted with two proposals, one from Renzo Brugola, a dear old friend and carpenter, telling him his will "to make something together like in the good old times,” and the other one from Mario and Brunella Godani, owners of the Design Gallery Milano, who asked him to create "new furniture" for their gallery.
+With the rise of new groups (Global tools, Archizoom, Superstudio, UFO, Zzigurat, 9999) the handmade style appeared suddenly as the new game for experimentation, a lot of these new groups playing in this new/old path to renew creation.
+In October 1980, Sottsass was confronted with two proposals, one from Renzo Brugola, a dear old friend and carpenter, telling him his will "to make something together like in the good old times," and the other one from Mario and Brunella Godani, owners of the Design Gallery Milano, who asked him to create "new furniture" for their gallery.

 Ettore Sottsass founded the Memphis Group in Milan on 11 December 1980, after the Bob Dylan song "Stuck Inside of Mobile with the Memphis Blues Again" played during the group's inaugural meeting.
 The group was active from 1981 to 1988.
 The Memphis group was created in a reaction against the status quo.
-Sottsass centered the group's thinking around “radical, funny, and outrageous”—essentially, disregarding what was considered in “good taste” at that time.
-Art deco, the color palette of Pop Art and Kitsch theme from the 1950's inspired their work.
+Sottsass centered the group's thinking around "radical, funny, and outrageous"—essentially, disregarding what was considered in "good taste" at that time.
+Art deco, the color palette of Pop Art and Kitsch theme from the 1950s inspired their work.
 Colorful laminate and terrazzo were commonly found in their work and incorporated in floors, tables and lamps.

 Sottsass also designed his own print.
 This was a squiggles print also known as Bacterio print.
 For the print, Sottsass used inspiration from the surface texture and form of a Buddhist temple in Madurai, India, he then abstracted this detail into the squiggles he named Bacterio.
 This pattern was then used on their furniture designs in as veneers and textiles.

 The Memphis Group was a postmodern, collaborative, architecture and design group founded by Sottsass in Milan Italy.
 The group focused heavily on furniture design with an emphasis on unconventional types.
 The designers became well known for their bright and bold pieces with clashing colors.
 At the time, furniture was solely meant to be functional.
 However, the Memphis Group sought to prove otherwise with their highly decorative pieces.
 They poked fun at everyday pieces and turned them into works of art.
-Many criticized and said it was just a trend that wouldn’t last.
+Many criticized and said it was just a trend that wouldn't last.
 Their unconventional ideas were controversial but have now become widely recognized and appreciated.
 The work continues to be influential throughout the world and can be seen in the Art Institute of Chicago, the Design Museum in London, The Museum of Modern Art in New York and many others.